haohung3010/Vietnam_FDI_ITS_analysis/README.md

 # Vietnam_FDI_ITS_analysis
+## Introduction
-Analysis of Foreign Direct Investment in Vietnam from 1986-2019 using Interrupted Time Series method with Thailand as comparison group
+In this analysis, I pulled data of Foreign Direct Investment (FDI) in Vietnam from World Bank via macrotrends.net (https://www.macrotrends.net/countries/VNM/vietnam/foreign-direct-investment) and used Interrupted Time Series (ITS) method as analysis of choice.
+I used Thailand as the comparison group.

+## Interrupted Time Series
+ITS is a common analysis technique for